acgourley/BGUnityTest/README.md

 * Fork this project on github.
 * Clone your fork to your development machine and open Main.scene in Unity 4.3.4+
 * NGUI 2.7 free edition is included because we can distribute it, although we use 3.x in production.
 NGUI 2.7 starting tutorial can be found here: http://www.tasharen.com/?page_id=185
+* Create a new layer called "NGUI" and make sure all NGUI objects are added to this layer.
-* Create an NGUI Panel (this will be the root of all the UI for this app)
+* Use the NGUI helper tools to create an NGUI Panel (this will be the root of all the UI for this app)
+* Make sure panel is on the NGUI layer and that it's listening to input events on the NGUI layer - if you don't, your buttons won't work later.
 * Create an NGUI Atlas and add all the PNGs in the project to it.
 * Add a user signup form to the screen.
 It should have one field named “username” and a second named “password” - these can use a tinted blank.png as their background.
 There shoudl also be a “Login” button using button.png as a sliced sprite background.  ![form](http://bitgymfiles.s3.amazonaws.com/ImagesForBGUnityTest/form.png)
 * When a user taps “Login” - the values in the username and password forms should be submitted to our Parse.com backend using the Parse Unity library.
 A valid account is username “test” and password “foobar” - see: https://www.parse.com/docs/unity_guide#users-login